foomo/foomo-docs/foomo/docs/frontend/index.md

 ---
-id: intro
+id: index
-sidebar_label: Intro
 sidebar_position: 1
 ---
 # Frontend Guide

 In this section you will find a guide on how to develop frontends with the foomo stack.
-Please also see the [general guide](../general/intro).
+Please also see the [general guide](general).

 Let me share a few thoughts on frontend development from our journey [@bestbytes](https://www.bestbytes.com) the company behind https://www.foomo.org .